luminovang/documentation/global/functions.md

 **Return Value:**

-`bool` - Return the string with the first character of each word capitalized.
+`bool` - Return the input string with the first character of each word capitalized.

 **Usage Example:**